Meat Puppets II: Legacy and impact

 The album was number 94 on Pitchforks "Best Albums of the 1980s."
 Slant Magazine listed the album at number 91 on its list of "Best Albums of the 1980s."

 The Meat Puppets performed the album live in its entirety at the All Tomorrow's Parties festival in Monticello, New York, in 2008 as part of the ATP Don't Look Back season, and again in December, 2008, at a performance in London.

 The Meat Puppets' SST labelmates Minutemen covered "Lost" on the live EP Tour-Spiel and their last studio album, 3-Way Tie (For Last).

-Three of the album's songs were covered by Nirvana as part of their 1993 performance for MTV Unplugged, which was later released as the Nirvana album MTV Unplugged In New York.
-Curt Kirkwood and Cris Kirkwood of Meat Puppets joined Nirvana onstage for renditions of "Plateau", "Oh, Me", and "Lake of Fire".